rrrodzilla/rusty_paseto/readme_crates_io.md

  ![paseto_generic_small](https://user-images.githubusercontent.com/24578097/147881907-a765ede6-c8e5-44ff-9845-db53f0634f07.png)

  It includes all the PASETO and custom claims but allows you to create different default claims in your custom builder and parser or use a different time crate or make up your own default business rules.
-As with the batteries_included layer, parsed tokens get returned as a serder_json Value.
+As with the batteries_included layer, parsed tokens get returned as a serde_json Value.
 Again, specify the version and purpose to include in the crypto core:

  ```toml